coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 description: "I'm looking to subcontract some client work"
 ---

 I'm looking for a developer to subcontract some client work to.
 The work I would be giving to you is low complexity, but often time consuming, python / front end tasks.
-It's suitable for a junior dev who would need mentoring to help finish the tasks, a mid level dev with some time on their hands, or anything in between.
+It's suitable for a junior dev who would need mentoring to help finish the tasks, a senior dev with some time on their hands, or anything in between.

 The project you would be working on is a data driven django site.
 The back end is a postgres database with a few thousand entries of client curated data.
 The front end is mostly a series of graphs used to display that data.